Needlesslord/PaintWars_by_BrainDeadStudios/Docs/ArtBible.md

 ### Atmosphere

 As stated before, each map will have its own individual feel that goes with a certain playing style.
 However, the whole game will share most of the visual assets, and so, will have a certain atmosphere.
-The aim of the art in this sense will be to have a laid back, colorful and fun atmosphere that keeps just enough tension and aggressive elements so that the player can't completely relax.
+The aim of the art in this sense will be to have a laid back, colorful and fun atmosphere that keeps just enough tension and aggressive elements so that the player can't be completely passive.

 (In-game screenshot to be added)